imranrasheedsc/My-Summer-in-Markdown/README.md

 ## **Sports or Physical Activites**

 </p> I played tennis over the summer and tried to improve my skills.

+## **Expectations for this Class**

-I hope to learn Java in this computer science class. </p>
+<p>I look forward to learning Java in this computer science class and getting a 5 on the ap test aswell as a A for the overall course grade.</p>